North Alabama visits Merkviladze and Loyola Marymount - WTOP News

 Los Angeles; Sunday, 7 p.m.
 EST

-BOTTOM LINE: Loyola Marymount hosts North Alabama after Alex Merkviladze scored 24 points in Loyola Marymount’s 89-73 win over the Southern Jaguars.
+BOTTOM LINE: Loyola Marymount hosts North Alabama after Alex Merkviladze scored 24 points in Loyola Marymount’s 89-73 victory over the Southern Jaguars.

-The Loyola Marymount Lions are 5-2 on their home court.
-Loyola Marymount is 3-2 in games decided by 10 points or more.
+The Loyola Marymount Lions have gone 5-2 at home.
+Loyola Marymount is ninth in the WCC scoring 71.9 points while shooting 43.2% from the field.

-The North Alabama Lions are 2-3 in road games.
-North Alabama ranks eighth in the ASUN with 12.5 assists per game led by Jacari Lane averaging 3.8.
+The North Alabama Lions have gone 2-3 away from home.
+North Alabama is sixth in the ASUN with 23.3 defensive rebounds per game led by Corneilous Williams averaging 5.0.

-Loyola Marymount scores 71.9 points per game, 0.7 more points than the 71.2 North Alabama allows.
-North Alabama has shot at a 46.1% clip from the field this season, 4.3 percentage points greater than the 41.8% shooting opponents of Loyola Marymount have averaged.
+Loyola Marymount scores 71.9 points per game, 0.7 more points than the 71.2 North Alabama gives up.
+North Alabama scores 9.6 more points per game (78.9) than Loyola Marymount allows to opponents (69.3).

-TOP PERFORMERS: Will Johnston is shooting 35.0% from beyond the arc with 2.5 made 3-pointers per game for the Loyola Marymount Lions, while averaging 14 points and 3.6 assists.
+TOP PERFORMERS: Will Johnston is scoring 14.0 points per game and averaging 2.8 rebounds for the Loyola Marymount Lions.

 LAST 10 GAMES: Loyola Marymount Lions: 6-4, averaging 69.2 points, 33.4 rebounds, 13.1 assists, 5.6 steals and 4.8 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 70.6 points per game.